hisbaan/cranium/README.md

-# cranium
+# Cranium

-A compiler/interpreter for brainfuck written in C to help me get better at C.
+Cranium is a compiler and interpreter for brainfuck written in C. The main reason I've written this is to get better at C, and to help me learn more about compilers.